pravn27/ds-algo-coding-challenge/namaste-dsa/easy/02/requirement&approach.md

 - Thought Process / Approach - one pass solution

   - Use for loop to traverse the array
-  - Loop each element (traverse / visit each element) & compare with negative number condition checks
+  - Loop each element (traverse / visit each element) & compare with negative number condition checks, then return negative count
   - if no found return 0

 - Complexity